MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 To view your experiments:

 1. On the left, select your workspace.
-1. Find and select the experiment name, in this case _sample_aisample-textclassification_.
+1. In the list, find and select the experiment name, in this case _sample_aisample-textclassification_.

 :::image type="content" source="./media/title-genre-classification/Title_Genre_Classification/TextClassification-experiment.png" alt-text="Screenshot of an experiment." lightbox="media/title-genre-classification/TextClassification-experiment.png":::